MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/web.md

 The SDK is comprised of the following files:

 - **ibmmfpf.js** - the core of the SDK.
-- **ibmmfpfanalytics.js** - provides support for MobileFirst Platform Foundation Analytics.
+- **ibmmfpfanalytics.js** - provides support for MobileFirst Foundation Analytics.
 - **webcrypto-shim.js** - *optional*.
 Web Cryptography API shim for legacy browsers [https://github.com/vibornoff/webcrypto-shim](https://github.com/vibornoff/webcrypto-shim).

 **Prerequisite:** to run NPM commands, [Node.js](https://nodejs.org) is required.